When I was redesigning my portfolio, I realized that it wasn’t the amount of work that scared me, but these hidden factors:

 Sure enough, you now have the bones of your portfolio.
-Having this structure allows you to take your portfolio piece stylistically wherever you want.
+Having this structure allows you to take your work stylistically wherever you want.

 Feel free to add in vector icons, fancy graphics, or even CSS animations.

-But the truth is, all of that is just icing on the cake that your portfolio piece must deliver.
+But the truth is, all of that is just icing on the cake that your case study must deliver.

-If you’re getting stuck on wrapping up the aesthetics of your portfolio piece, consider just making it into a great-looking blog post.
+If you’re getting stuck on wrapping up the aesthetics, consider just making it into a great-looking blog post.